Stay up to date with notifications from The Independent

 He added: “One of Trump’s last orders as president was to withdraw troops from Somalia but then Biden countermanded that order.
 There is nothing that Trump hates more than someone overruling him so I used that to push the argument.”

-It comes after Somaliland recently successfully held free and fair elections where the opposition leader Abdirahman Mohamed Abdullahi won on a 53 per cent turnout.
+It comes after Somaliland recently successfully held free and fair elections which the opposition leader Abdirahman Mohamed Abdullahi won on a 53 per cent turnout.

 While Somaliland has close links with the UK as a former part of the empire, the only country which recognises it is Ethiopia which signed a deal for access to the sea at the port city of Berbera.

 Previous attempts to recognise Somaliland were effectively blocked by former US president Barak Obama who supported Somalia’s claim.
-President Joe Biden supported this position even though Somalia is a centre for international piracy and terrorism, with US intelligence flagging possible discussions with the Houthis – who are attacking shipping in the nearby Gulf of Aden – to provide weapons to the militant al-Shabaab in Somalia.
+President Joe Biden supported this position even though Somalia is a centre for international piracy and terrorism; US intelligence flagged possible discussions with the Houthis – who are attacking shipping in the nearby Gulf of Aden – to provide weapons to the militant al-Shabaab in Somalia.

-The first Trump administration came close to recognising the tiny de facto state before Trump lost the election in 2020.
-If he were to go ahead with recognition it will put pressure on the UK to follow suit.
+The first Trump administration came close to recognising the tiny de facto state before Mr Trump lost the election in 2020.
+If he were to go ahead with recognition, it would put pressure on the UK to follow suit.

-News of Somaliland came as Sir Keir’s government comes under pressure over its deal with Mauritius to give them sovereignty over the Chagos Islands in the Indian Ocean.
+News of Somaliland came as Sir Keir’s government has attracted pressure over its deal with Mauritius to give them sovereignty over the Chagos Islands in the Indian Ocean.

-The Independent recently revealed that Trump is looking at vetoing David Lammy’s recent deal because of concerns over China getting access and security around the UK/ US Diego Garcia airbase.
+The Independent recently revealed that Mr Trump is looking at vetoing foreign minister David Lammy’s recent deal because of concerns over China getting access and security around the UK/US Diego Garcia airbase.

-Sir Gavin Williamson as been in talks with Trump’s team over Somaliland (Jordan Pettitt/PA)
+Gavin Williamson as been in talks with Trump’s team over Somaliland

-Sir Gavin Williamson as been in talks with Trump’s team over Somaliland (Jordan Pettitt/PA) (PA Archive)
+Gavin Williamson as been in talks with Trump’s team over Somaliland (PA Archive)

-There are hopes that recognition will allow a deal for western allies to use the Berbera port to help with operations in the Red Sea which has become a major international flashpoint.
+There are hopes that official recognition will allow a deal for Western allies to use the Berbera port to help with operations in the Red Sea, which has become a major international flashpoint.

-There was disappointment before the election that David Cameron, as foreign secretary, agreed to demands from the Biden administration to continue to support Somalia’s claim even though Somaliland is a stable country which runs free and fair elections.
+There was disappointment before the election when David Cameron, as foreign secretary, agreed to demands from the Biden administration to continue to support Somalia’s claim, even though Somaliland is a stable country that runs free and fair elections.

-Earlier this year, Liverpool City Council became the first British body to formally recognise Somaliland in a hope it would raise the profile of the issue and put pressure on Lammy.
+Earlier this year, Liverpool City Council became the first British body to formally recognise Somaliland, in the hope it would raise the issue’s profile and put pressure on Mr Lammy.

 A Foreign, Commonwealth and Development Office source said: “It would be wrong to speculate on any policy decisions that the incoming administration of President-elect Trump may make.